Fannie, Freddie dividends help ease pressure on U.S. budget deficits

-WASHINGTON (Reuters) - The U.S. government bailout of mortgage-finance agencies, Fannie Mae FNMA.OB and Freddie Mac FMCC.OB, in 2008 has begun to pay huge dividends for taxpayers as well as pay some political dividends in Washington.
+WASHINGTON, Aug 8 (Reuters) - The U.S. government bailout of mortgage-finance agencies, Fannie Mae and Freddie Mac , in 2008 has begun to pay huge dividends for taxpayers as well as pay some political dividends in Washington.

 The two agencies have returned $146 billion of their $188 billion bailout by the U.S. Treasury since 2008, helping to reduce the U.S. federal budget deficit.